Active ingredient

 If you have taken all the tablets correctly, have not had vomiting or severe diarrhoea and you have not taken any other medicines, it is highly unlikely that you are pregnant.

 If the expected bleeding does not happen twice in succession, you may be pregnant.
 Contact your doctor immediately.
-Only start the next strip if you are sure that you are not pregnant.
+Do not start the next strip until you are sure that you are not pregnant.

 Other medicines and Yasmin